 The problem is that when you don’t take time to find your focus first, you can end up buying things you don’t need or investing money in your business in the wrong places.

-7. You get overwhelmed.
+You get overwhelmed

-When that anxiety kicks in, one of two things you can happen: you either freeze, because you’re not sure which step to take next.
+You either freeze, because you’re not sure which step to take next.
 Or, you throw in the towel and put your mompreneur dreams on the shelf.

 I’ve totally been there.
 It’s what kept me from launching this blog for over a year.